GayatriDutt/FSND-Capstone/projects/capstone/starter/README.md

 ## Udacity Full Stack Web Development - Capstone Project
-# Project
+# Project and motivation
 The context of this application is a casting agency system that manages actors and movies.
+I have done this project as part of my Udacity Fullstack web development nanodegree and serves to provide actors and directors with a platform to manage actor details and corresponding movies.
 The following database tables exist:

 Movie
 Actor